 Bastard-amber is the name of an amber-colored spotlight used in theaters to produce a warm peach or pink glow on stage.
 It’s often used to recreate sunlight, or to give the illusion of dawn or dusk.

-Drunk-tank is the name of a bright shade of pink that has been the subject of a number of studies on the effects of colors on human temperament since the mid-1960s.
-This particular color—also known as Baker-Miller pink, after the two U.S. Navy officers who invented it—has been demonstrated in numerous experiments to have a calming influence, and so is often used in prisons and police holding cells to help keep inmates relaxed and to discourage unruly behavior.
+Drunk-tank is the name of a bright shade of pink that has been the subject of a number of studies on the effects of colors on human temperament.
+This particular color—also known as Baker-Miller pink, after the two U.S. Navy officers who invented it—has been demonstrated in numerous experiments to have a calming influence, and so is often used in prisons and police holding cells to help keep the people inside relaxed and to discourage unruly behavior.

-Not just another word for anything ginger-colored, gingerline is actually a 17th century English alteration of the Italian word for "yellow," giallo, and describes a rich orange-yellow.
+Not just another word for anything ginger-colored, gingerline is often said to be a reddish-violet or reddish-brown color.
+However, by other accounts it describes a rich orange-yellow.
 According to one description, it refers very precisely to the color of ripe kumquats.

-Unsurprisingly sang-de-boeuf, or “oxblood,” is the name of a rich shade of red that was originally a blood-colored pottery glaze made by heating copper and iron oxide at a very high temperature.
-Although the name sang-de-boeuf dates back no further than the late 19th century, the technique used to manufacture oxblood glazes was first developed as far back as the 1200s in China.
+Unsurprisingly, sang-de-boeuf, or “oxblood,” is the name of a rich shade of red that was originally a blood-colored pottery glaze made with copper.
+Although the name sang-de-boeuf dates back no further than the late 19th century, the technique used to manufacture oxblood glazes was first developed possibly as far back as the 1200s in China.

-Watchet is a very pale blue color, similar to sky blue.
+Watchet is a very pale blue color.
 According to folk etymology, the color takes its name from the town of Watchet on the coast of Somerset in southwest England, the cliffs around which appear pale blue because they are rich in alabaster.
-As neat a story as this is, however, it’s much more likely that watchet is really derived from waiss, an old Belgian-French word for royal blue.
+But as neat a story as this is, it’s much more likely that watchet is really derived from waiss, an old Belgian-French word for royal blue.